-Like almost any automotive publication, we use the term "horsepower" all the time.
-It's one of those words that seems so straightforward.
+Like almost any automotive publication, we use the term “horsepower” all the time.
+It’s one of those words that seems so straightforward.
 What is horsepower?
-Why, it's the power of a horse!
+Why, it’s the power of a horse!
 What does that mean?
 Physical power?
 Political?
 Sexual?
 What horse?
 How is it measured?
-Let's find out, with pictures!
+Let’s find out, with pictures!
+Actually, not just pictures, because we’ve just turned this into an actual animation, complete with pictures that move!
+Hot damn, right?

 Like almost all our units of measurement, horsepower is an arbitrary set of criteria used so we can have some sort of reference for an abstract yet quantifiable thing, power.
 The term came around right about when you’d guess, the first time in history people had something to use other than an animal for power.